 An effective compliance process needs to be tailored to your business’ unique auditing needs and requirements.
 Start with a full company gap analysis to determine your business’s biggest risk factors and legal requirements.
-Then create a comprehensive strategy that covers these risks and tells everyone in your organization what needs to be done.
+Then create a comprehensive strategy that covers these risks and tells everyone in your organisation what needs to be done.

 Want some help designing a compliance process that will not only protect you from risk but help your business thrive?
 Contact Compliance Experts to learn about Compliance Checkpoint, our audit and compliance software that lets you identify potential risks, assess those risks, develop a strategy to minimise them, and track compliance across all of your business lines in real time.